jake94chavez/python_challenges/README.md

 ### Does it have strong support for functional programming?
 + It has some support for functional programming, but not active support

 ### What's the deal with Python 2 vs Python 3?
++ Python 2 is a legacy language while Python 3 is "the present and future of the language".
+Python 3 features more for object-oriented programming.
+Many aspects have been adjusted in 3 to be easier for newcomers to learn and to be more consistent with the rest of the language.

 ### How do you open a REPL for Python?
 ### How does one execute a Python program?